marciodel/gxon/README.md

 ```

-It could be used to crate HTML/XHTML files two:
+It could be used to create HTML/XHTML files two:

 ```
 <!DOCTYPE html>